medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 Security in relation to delivery status is divided into these different steps:

-1. EHMI Delivery Status is collected and saved in a repository.
+1. EHMI Delivery Status is collected and posted to a repository.
-2. EHMI Delivery Status is retrieved by users via displayed services.
+2. EHMI Delivery Status is retrieved by users via search and lookup services.

 <br/>